 Decreasing Numbers of Passenger Cars on the Road but Steady Sales: How?

 Despite automakers touting better quality vehicles that last longer, the decreasing number of passenger cars on the road – combined with steady new cars sales – suggests that automakers and lenders have grown increasingly aggressive to drive sales.
-Morgan Stanley reports that the percentage of subprime auto loans categorized as “deep subprime” (the riskiest category) has risen from 5.1% in 2010 to 32.5% today.
+Morgan Stanley reports that the percentage of subprime auto loan asset backed securities categorized as “deep subprime” (the riskiest category) has risen from 5.1% in 2010 to 32.5% today.
 Auto lenders, burned by a credit crunch during the recession, have gradually relaxed their loan qualification requirements as the US economy recovered.
 Moody’s reports that auto lenders have allowed record levels of negative equity for both new and used vehicle purchases, which means that consumers’ outstanding debt from their previous vehicles is snowballing instead of decreasing or even remaining steady when they acquire a new (or used) car.

 While automakers may benefit from increased sales in the short term, this vicious cycle “trade-in treadmill,” as coined by Moody’s, is beginning to show signs of faltering: stagnating new car sales, swelling inventories, and declining used car prices.
 Per the Automotive News Data Center, the US seasonally adjusted annual rate (SAAR) of car sales has remained nearly constant at 18 million vehicles sold per month since May 2015.
 In Febraury 2017, new vehicle inventories reached their highest level since at least January 2005.
 NADA, the National Automobile Dealers Association, noted the biggest drop in used car prices in February 2017 since November 2008 as more vehicles come off leases.